dominioncfg/just-functional-read-the-docs/pages/library-components.md

 ### Constants

 You can use constants in your expressions, by default the library provides some but you can add more.
-Tokens are **case sensitive**
+Tokens are **case sensitive**.

 #### Default Constants